-2. Ugsad Regional Gender Resource Network of Western Visayas
+Ugsad Regional Gender Resource Network of Western Visayas

-The Ugsad Regional Gender Resource Network of Western Visayas was established in 1999 by the National Commission on the Role of Filipino Women (NCRFW, now known as the Philippine Commission on Women or PCW), as the coordinating body for gender advocacy in Region VI.
-It is composed of government agencies, academic institutions, LGUs and NGOs.
+The Ugsad Regional Gender Resource Network of Western Visayas was established in 1999 by the National Commission on the Role of Filipino Women (NCRFW, now known as the Philippine Commission on Women or PCW).
+The establishment of the network answers the need for a more focused and well-coordinated implementation of gender and development programs and projects in Region VI.
+Ugsad functions as a coordinating body to pool together efforts to assist government agencies, local government units, academic institutions and non-governmental organizations in gender mainstreaming.
 UP Visayas, through the Gender and Development Program, has been coordinating Ugsad since its establishment.
+Its major activities include: